Code-Institute-Submissions/thecoffeepalate/README.md

 ### **Knowledge acquired**
 #### **User Stories & Requirements** ####
-* User Story: be able to learn more about coffee produced worldwide.
+* Be able to learn more about coffee produced worldwide.
-* User Story: get to know where my coffee comes from.
+* Get to know where my coffee comes from.
-* User Story: understand about the different roasting profiles.
+* Understand about the different roasting profiles.
+* Interesting and pertinent content about coffee and blends.

 ##### **Plan of action** #####
 ##### **Execution** #####